Fractal 1

 • Thu May 16, 10am-12pm Japan time

-Speaker 1: Antoine Song (Caltech University, USA)
+Speaker 1: Antoine Song (California Institute of Technology, USA)

 Speaker 2: Yusheng Luo (Cornell University, USA)